HemantP02/multi_uav_sim/README.md

-# multi_uav_sim
+# Multi-Drone Formation Control with ROS and Gazebo

+## Overview
+This project simulates and controls a swarm of drones in Gazebo, leveraging ArduPilot SITL and ROS Noetic.
+The drones are programmed to move in specific formations using custom C++ scripts.

+## Features
-This work is focused on control of multiple drones in gazebo using ROS, ardupilot, MAVROS and Gazebo.
+- Simulate multiple drones in Gazebo.
+- Control drones via MAVROS and ArduPilot.
+- Perform waypoint navigation and formation control.

+## Prerequisites
+- Ubuntu 20.04
+- ROS Noetic, Gazebo, MAVROS, ArduPilot SITL